-Click Tablet mode.
+Click on Tablet mode.

-Certain devices, such as Surface and other tablets have the ability to switch to Tablet mode automatically when a keyboard isn’t connected.
+Certain devices, such as Surface and other tablets have the ability to switch to tablet mode automatically when a keyboard isn’t connected.
 However, the automated option may not be for everyone, as such you can also configure Windows 10 to switch automatically or ask before switching.

-Finally, on the Tablet mode settings app, you can also enable or disable whether you like to see or hide the app icons on the taskbar while in tablet mode.
+Finally, on the tablet mode settings app, you can also enable or disable whether you like to see or hide the app icons on the taskbar while in tablet mode.

 Update October 9, 2018: This guide was originally published in January 2015, and it’s been updated to reflect the new changes.